bagnalla/zar/python/zar/README.md

 modulo bias, our implementation provides a *formal proof of correctness*.

-The samplers provided by this package have been implemented and verified in Coq and extracted to OCaml and bundled into Python package via pythonlib.
+The samplers provided by Zarpy have been implemented and verified in Coq and extracted to OCaml and bundled into Python package via pythonlib.
 Validity of the correctness proofs is thus dependent on correctness of Coq's extraction mechanism, a small amount of OCaml shim code (viewable [here](https://github.com/bagnalla/zar/blob/main/python/zar/ocaml/zarpy.ml)),